-The immediate status of the Scalyr Agent can be determined by accessing the console, PowerShell, k8s pod, or Docker container and typing:
+The immediate status of the Scalyr Agent can be determined by accessing the console and typing:

 scalyr-agent-2 status -v

-Note: We recommend including the output of the
+Note: We recommend including the complete output of the

-status command in its entirety when filing a ticket with the Support team, as this expedites our investigation.
+status command when filing a ticket with the Support team, as this expedites our investigation.

 Displays the configuration file(s) that are presently loaded by the Scalyr Agent.
 Critical formatting issues within the configuration file(s) will be displayed here when they occur.
 We recommend checking this section after making modifications (especially when working with escaped characters).